cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 Now that we have walked through the `PrepareProposal` & `ProcessProposal`, we can move on to walking through the mempool.

-There are countless designs that an application developer can write for a mempool, the SDK opted to provide only simple implementations of mempool.
+There are countless designs that an application developer can write for a mempool, the SDK opted to provide only simple mempool implementations.
 Namely, the SDK provides the following mempools:

 * [Sender Nonce Mempool](#sender-nonce-mempool)